SjoerdV/SjoerdV.github.io/_posts/2020-07-19-post-pnp-powershell-developments.md

 ---
-title: "2020-07: Upcoming PnP PowerShell developments and recommendations"
+categories:
+- blog
-date: 2020-07-19T14:00:00+02:00
+date: 2020-07-19 14:00:00+02:00
-last_modified_at: 2020-07-19T14:00:00+02:00
 header:
-  # image: /assets/images/header-banner.png
   og_image: /assets/images/pnp-powershell.png
-categories:
-  - blog
+last_modified_at: 2020-07-19 14:00:00+02:00
 tags:
+- UpcomingPnpPowershellDevelopments
+- PnpPowershellInitiative
+- OnPremisesPnpPowershellModules
+- SingleMicrosoftGraphApi
+- PnpPowershellModules
+- PowershellModuleDevelopmentInitiative
+- PnpPowershellModule
+- MicrosoftGraphFunctionality
+- PnpPowershell
+- AzureAdEcosystems
+- AzureAdServices
+- CloudApiDevelopments
+- MsGraphDevelopments
+- AzureAdApp
+- MicrosoftServices
 - Microsoft365
 - PnP
 - PowerShell
-  - PowerShell 7
+- PowerShell7
-  - .NET
+- DotNet
 - MicrosoftGraph
 - AzureAD
 - AppOnly
 - Automation
+title: '2020-07: Upcoming PnP PowerShell developments and recommendations'
 ---

 ## Upcoming PnP PowerShell developments

 At the moment (July 2020), the large variety of Microsoft Services in the Microsoft 365 ecosystem require a lot of separate modules.
 However, work is ongoing at Microsoft to unify the desired Microsoft 365 and Azure AD operations spanning multiple (if not all?) services in a single Microsoft Graph API.
 The [PnP PowerShell][1][^1] module is using these MS Graph developments to provide a 'one module solution' and is already equipped to make use of the Graph API.
 Recently some interesting [Microsoft Graph-based, Teams specific cmdlets][2] were added as well.
 Great stuff!